julianmendez/uel/README.md

-installation and use
+## Installation and use

-as a plugin:
+* as a **plugin**:
-download de.tudresden.inf.lat.uel.jar and copy it into Protege_4.3/plugins.
+download [de.tudresden.inf.lat.uel.jar](http://sourceforge.net/projects/uel/files/uel/1.3.0/plugin/de.tudresden.inf.lat.uel.jar/download) and copy it into `Protege_4.3/plugins`.

-as a library:
+* as a **library**:
-download the zip containing uel-1.3.0.jar in directory uel/uel-library and use all of them as libraries.
+download the [zip](http://sourceforge.net/projects/uel/files/uel/1.3.0/zip/uel-1.3.0.zip/download) containing `uel-1.3.0.jar` in directory uel/uel-library and use all of them as libraries.

-as a standalone:
+* as a **standalone**:

-To start the standalone application, you can use the following script.
+To start the standalone application, you can use the following [script](http://julianmendez.github.io/uel/extra/start-uel.sh.txt).